JaimieHemmings/fstop/README.md

 - SEO Friendly Design
   - Great care was taken when developing the site to achieve the best possible technical SEO results.
   ![SEO Result](docs/seo-result.png)
+    - The major downfaill according to this test was a lack of external links leading back to the website, this is not something I can influence.
     - https://www.seobility.net/en/

 - Accessibility Compliance